-In the Department of Foreign Languages you will find a laboratory well equipped with special machines, records and material for oral as well as ear training.
+As a student of foreign languages at TWU you will find a laboratory well equipped with special machines, records and material for oral as well as ear training.
 Here you may listen to recordings of material from the most elementary level to plays and masterpieces from famous authors.
 These records are made by native speakers of the languages, and they will repeat as many times as you need.